 In addition, we may not be successful in developing or acquiring technology that is competitive and responsive to the needs of our business, and we might lack sufficient resources to make the necessary upgrades or replacements of our outdated existing technology to allow us to continue to operate at our current level of efficiency, all of which could adversely impact our business and competitive position.
 We maintain cybersecurity insurance to provide coverage for a portion of the losses and damages that may result from a security breach, but such insurance is subject to a number of exclusions and may not cover the total loss caused by a breach.
 Other costs associated with cyber events may not be covered by insurance or recoverable in rates.
-The market for cybersecurity insurance continues to evolve and may affect the future availability of cybersecurity insurance at reasonable rates.
+The market for cybersecurity insurance at reasonable rates.